frequency-chain/frequency/pallets/capacity/README.md

 # Capacity Pallet

-Manages the staking and balances for Capacity, an alternative payment system on Frequency.
+The Capacity Pallet manages the staking and balances for Capacity, an alternative payment system on Frequency.

 ## Summary